rohit04apr/terraform-app-deploy/README.md

 ## Usage

-It can be used to create some basic AWS services that are responsible to host a scalable basic HTML web application.
+It can be used to create some basic AWS services that are responsible to host a scalable basic web application.

 | This includes: |
 |------|